GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     This is required by the :option:`build` action to specify the project file.

+.. cmdoption:: --python-library

+    .. versionadded:: 1.2

+    When used with the :option:`build` action this specifies the name of the target Python interpreter library.
+It overrides any value specified in the project file.

 .. cmdoption:: --resources NUMBER

     When used with the :option:`build` action this specifies the number of Qt